mia-platform/documentation/docs/libraries/create-new-library.md

 Can't find a specific library?
 You can create a new one.
 You will find below the suggested guidelines to develop a complete library to facilitate the creation of Mia Custom Microservices.

 ## Features
-Your library should make easy the creation of Custom Microservices by providing functions and structures to take advantages of Mia-Platform features.
+Your library should make the creation of Custom Microservices easier by providing functions and structures to take advantages of Mia-Platform features.
 ### HTTP client
 The library should include an HTTP client which exposes HTTP verbs.